jubayer4455/online-tv-streaming-platform/README.md

 ## 📖 Overview

-**Alpha TV** is a premium, modern, and highly responsive online Live TV streaming platform.
+**ZU TV** is a premium, modern, and highly responsive online Live TV streaming platform.
 It packages a cyber-dark, glassmorphic Web App into a lightweight native Android App using the Capacitor framework.
 Featuring a dual-mode layout (2D Flat & 3D Neumorphic), dynamic M3U parsing, HLS streaming playback, and an intelligent channel navigation system, Alpha TV brings local and international television straight to your pocket.

 ---